glowiak/pkg-tools/README.txt

 How to use btw-mp?
 1. Type 'btw mpm' in shell;
 2. Type packages that you want to install or 'exit' to quit btw

+# pkg-tools 1.2 released!
+What new in 1.2?
+-ported pkg-tools to bourne shell (orginal /bin/sh, still used in FreeBSD and NetBSD)

+pkg-get is now unsupported, please use btw instead